-If another node starts first and bootstraps the cluster, then the most advanced node joins that cluster, performs full SST and receives an index file where some transactions are missed in comparison with the index files it got before.
+If another node starts first and bootstraps the cluster, then the most advanced node joins that cluster, performs full SST and receives a table file where some transactions are missed in comparison with the table files it got before.
 That is why it is important to start first the node which was shut down last, it should have flag

 safe_to_bootstrap: 1 in grastate.dat.

-After node A is restarted it will join the cluster automatically the same way as in Case 1.
+When Node A is restarted, it will join the cluster automatically, as outlined in Case 1.

-Nodes A and B disappear.
-Node C is not able to form the quorum alone as 1 node is less than 1.5 (half of 3).
-So the cluster on node C is switched to non-primary state and node C rejects any write transactions with an error message.
+Nodes A and B have gone offline.
+Node C is unable to form a quorum on its own as 1 node is less than half of the total nodes (3).
+As a result, the cluster on node C is shifted to a non-primary state and rejects any write transactions with an error message.

-Meanwhile, the single node C is waiting for other nodes to connect and try to connect to them itself.
-If it happens, after the network is restored and nodes A and B are running again, the cluster will be formed again automatically.
-If nodes A and B are just cut from node C, but they can still reach each other, they keep working as usual because they still form the quorum.
+Meanwhile, node C waits for the other nodes to connect and also tries to connect to them.
+If this happens, and the network is restored and nodes A and B are back online, the cluster will automatically reform.
+If nodes A and B are just temporarily disconnected from node C but can still communicate with each other, they will continue to operate as normal, as they still form the quorum.

-However, if both nodes A and B crashed or restarted due to power outage, someone should turn on primary component on the C node with the following statement:
+However, if both nodes A and B have crashed or restarted due to a power failure, someone must activate the primary component on node C using the following command:

 SET CLUSTER posts GLOBAL 'pc.bootstrap' = 1

-All nodes crashed.
-In this case the grastate.dat file in the cluster directory is not updated and does not contain a valid sequence number
+All nodes have crashed.
+In this situation, the grastate.dat file in the cluster directory has not been updated and does not contain a valid

-If this happens, someone should find the most advanced node and start the server on it with the --new-cluster-force command line key.
-All other nodes will start as usual as in Case 3).
+If this occurs, someone needs to locate the node with the most recent data and start the server on it using the --new-cluster-force command line key.
+All other nodes will start as normal, as described in Case 3).

 --new-cluster-force mode via systemd.

-Split-brain causes the cluster to get into non-primary state.
-For example, the cluster consists of even number of nodes (four), e.g. two couple of nodes located in different datacenters, and network failure interrupts the connection between the datacenters.
-Split-brain happens as each group of nodes has exactly half of the quorum.
-The both groups stop handling write transactions as Galera replication model cares about data consistency and the cluster cannot accept write transactions without quorum.
-But nodes in the both groups try to re-connect to the nodes from the other group to restore the cluster.
+Split-brain can cause the cluster to transition into a non-primary state.
+For example, consider a cluster comprised of an even number of nodes (four), such as two pairs of nodes located in different data centers.
+If a network failure interrupts the connection between the data centers, split-brain occurs as each group of nodes holds exactly half of the quorum.
+As a result, both groups stop handling write transactions, since the Galera replication model prioritizes data consistency, and the cluster cannot accept write transactions without a quorum.
+However, nodes in both groups attempt to reconnect with the nodes from the other group in an effort to restore the cluster.

-If someone wants to restore the cluster without network got restored the same steps as in Case 5 should be done, but only at one group of the nodes.
+If someone wants to restore the cluster before the network is restored, the same steps outlined in Case 5 hould be taken, but only at one group of nodes.

-After that, the group with the node we run this statement at can successfully handle write transactions again.
+After the statement is executed, the group with the node that it was run on will be able to handle write transactions once again.

 SET CLUSTER posts GLOBAL 'pc.bootstrap' = 1

-However, we want to notice that if the statement gets issued at both groups it will result in two separate clusters, so the following network recovery will not make the groups to rejoin.
+However, it's important to note that if the statement is issued at both groups, it will result in the formation of two separate clusters, and the subsequent network recovery will not result in the groups rejoining.